-• DPC & Principal meeting with parent/s and student;

-The Student is notified of suspension from competitions in all extracurricular activities for 180 calendar days during the school year.
-If all activities in which the student participates cease before the end of the suspension, the remainder of the suspension will carry over to the following year's activities so the student completes the required number of days; and

-Student must complete an approved drug and alcohol education class at the student's expense during the next available session.
-A district-administered negative test must be provided before the student may return to the activity; and Mandatory drug testing, a minimum of once a month, will commence after the first parent meeting for the next 12 months or end upon graduation from Central City High School.
+- DPC & Principal meeting with parent/s and student; - The Student is notified of suspension from competitions in all extracurricular activities for one-hundred and eighty (180) calendar days during the school year if substance used is alcohol, amphetamines, cannabinoids, cocaine, opiates, synthetic opiates and PCP, and other substances, such as but not limited to steroids, barbiturates, and benzodiazepines.
+If the substance is nicotine the student will be suspended from activities for fifty-six (56) calendar days during the school year; and - If all activities in which the student participates cease before the end of the suspension, the remainder of the suspension will carry over to the following year's activities so the student completes the required number of days; and - Student must complete an approved drug and alcohol education class at the student's expense during the next available session.
+A district-administered negative test must be provided before the student may return to the activity; and - Mandatory drug testing, a minimum of once a month, will commence after the first parent meeting for the next 12 months or end upon graduation from Central City High School.